 Once again, we find ourselves already surprisingly further into a calendar year than feels appropriate.
-Even for those who don’t make it their sole mission to stay up-to-date with every new development in the TV world, the last half-year has brought with them a daunting number of series.
+Even for those who don’t make it their sole mission to stay up-to-date with every new development in the TV world, the last three-quarters of a year has brought with it a daunting number of series.

 Some of those have been brand new shows, either the result of conscious release date delays or interrupted production schedules.
 Others have been series imports that enjoyed full runs in different parts of the world before getting a U.S. debut in 2021.
-And as the year continues to develop and the awards window switches over into a new phase, we’ve also seen the return of established favorites.
+And as the year continues to develop and the awards calendar switches over into yet another new phase, we’ve also seen the return of established favorites.

 We try our best to help sift through the steady stream of newcomers every month (our monthly premiere overviews and Netflix highlights, to name a few), but there still always seems to be more than any casual viewer can keep track.